Learn / 5 Reasons Yoga Is Used in Addiction Treatment

 Although yoga can be done alone, yoga classes provide another opportunity to build community.
 Yoga classes in the rehab center are good places to start building connections, and after leaving treatment, yoga classes are typically accessible if one wants to continue the practice.
 Participating in classes or joining a yoga studio can help you have space to decompress, focus on wholeness, well-being and build friendships with others who share common interests.
 Research shows that community and support are beneficial to recovery; it’s important to surround oneself with people who encourage and pursue healthy mindsets.

 Yoga helps decrease stress while promoting physical health.
-According to an article from Scholastic,1 “Long-term stress responses can cause back pain, high blood pressure, sleeplessness, and an inability to make decisions.
-Constant stress floods the body with stress hormones, which can increase the risk of serious health problems.”
-While stress on the mind and body from addictions can cause high blood pressure and other health related issues, studies2 show yoga can help lower blood pressure and reduce stress.
-Yoga is a great practice to turn to when you are feeling stressed.
+Stress impacts the nervous system1 and can cause structural changes in the brain, including cerebral atrophy.
+While stress on the mind and body from addictions can cause high blood pressure and other health related issues, yoga helps lower blood pressure and reduce stress.2 Yoga is a great practice to turn to when you are feeling stressed.

 Yoga challenges negative thinking with positive thinking.
 The mindset shift is important for people who may be healing.
 Often in addictions, negative views of oneself and the world can hinder the person to see the beauty in themselves and all around them.
 Yoga centers and grounds you to reflect and see the good in oneself.
 You’ll start to learn how to love yourself and think positive thoughts.